Devenec/VisualArduino/README.md

 ### Usage

-*Arduino Project* template can be found at Visual C++ project templates in the *New Project* window of Visual Studio.
+*Arduino Project* template can be found in Visual C++ project templates in the *New Project* dialog of the Visual Studio.

+Arduino Leonardo and Mega boards have additional features.
+If you use these boards, you can 'enable' the features by uncommenting the board definitions at the top of *Arduino.h* header file.